smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 | Exists1     | CONCAT(t1.CustID, t1.Region, t1.City)     |
 | Exists2     | CONCAT(t2.CustID, t2.Region, t2.City)     |

-The table `##TableInformation` is used to store the schemas, table names, and the join conditions between the two tables.
+The table `##TableInformation` stores the schemas, table names, and the join conditions between the two tables.
 You will need to modify this table according to the tables you want to audit.

-The join between the two tables is created in the fields `Exists1` and `Exists2`, where a `CONCAT` function is used to group the values together.
+The join between the two tables is created in the fields `Exists1` and `Exists2`, where a `CONCAT` function groups the values together.
 If the join criteria is on multiple columns, use a `CONCAT` function to join the columns together.
 You can remove the `CONCAT` if the join criteria is on one column.

 :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The `t1` and `t2` difference between the fields `Exists1` and `Exists2`.
 This can be easily overlooked when inserting your join criteria.

-You can store multiple reconciliation scenarios in this table, simply input the values and increment the `LookupID` value.
+You can store multiple reconciliation scenarios in this table; simply input the values and increment the `LookupID` value.

 ---------------------------------------------------
 ### Step 3: